eimis-ans/matrix-double-bridge/readme.md

 # Matrix bridge test bench

-> The goal of this repo is improve skills about Matrix and Matrix bridges

-With the deployment of a Synapse instance with it's Element client and 2 bridges : Slack and Discord.
+The goal of this repo is to improve skills about Matrix and Matrix bridges with the deployment of a Synapse instance with its Element client and 2 bridges : Slack and Discord.

 ## Prerequisites

+### local machine
+To run this project you will need on your local machine :
-- a server with docker and docker-compose installed
+- docker and docker-compose installed
-- traefik running and configured with a domain name
+- admin rights to run docker
 - [yq](https://github.com/kislyuk/yq) package installed

+### Slack
+a Slack workspace and account are also required with the ability to create a Slack application, instruction here : <https://matrix-appservice-slack.readthedocs.io/en/latest/link_channels/>

+### Discord

 ## Installations

 ### Set variables

 - Run `cp .env_template .env`
+- Fill .env file with corresponding values
 - Run `chmod +x setup-variables.sh`
 - Set variables then run `./setup-variables.sh`
   (this script can be run each time a line is filled in .env file)